 SSH server is by default configured to perform reverse

 DNS lookup every time you try to log in to the server.
 It cloud slightly improve logging and security, but could significantly increase login time.

 Basically the login prompt will take a while to appear as the server will perform reverse

 DNS lookup prior to presenting the login prompt to the connecting user.

-You can fix this issue by setting the
+You can fix this issue by disabling the